nikolaswise/lonegoosepress/source/publications/broadsides/famous/index.md

 ---
 title: Famous
 author: Naomi Shihab Nye
 description: With a graphic from the lone goose press archives.
-The paper is Canal, from the Saint-Armand mill in Montreal, Québec, Canada and is made using a variety of recycled fibers.
+The paper is Canal Sisal, from the Saint-Armand mill in Montreal, Québec, Canada and is made using a variety of recycled fibers.
 The types are Optima for text and Donatello for display, printed from polymer plates on a Vandercook 219 proofing press.
 release: Fall 2008
 edition: 97
 edition_notes: Numbered and signed by the poet.